AzureAiDevs/30_days_blog_generator/content/2023-04-29-azure-personalizer/intro.md

 Yesterday we learned about the power of Stable Diffusion and Azure ML.
-Today's your chance to learn how you can personalixe your users' experience with Azure Personalizer at scale.
-Time to dive in!
+Today, you're going to learn how to build personalized experiences for your customers with reinforcement learning using Azure Personalizer.